 Read our full Phantom 4 Advanced review.

 The Solo is a fantastic tool for capturing stunning aerial shots that would otherwise be impossible even for experienced quadcopter pilots.
-It doesn't come with a gimbal or camera though, so even if you find it for £750 online, you'll need to spend a lot more before you can get those shots.
+It originally launched at £1500, which is hard to believe given that didn't even include a gimbal or camera.

-A Mavic Pro costs only a bit more than the bare Solo yet comes with a great camera and gimbal, and has obstacle avoidance and auto-tracking modes.
+A Mavic Pro costs more than twice this much, but does come with a camera and gimbal, and has obstacle avoidance and auto-tracking modes.

-Still, if you already have a suitable camera and gimbal, read our full 3DR Solo review.
+Still, if you already have a suitable GoPro, it's well worth reading our full 3DR Solo review.

 DJI Phantom 3 Standard

-The intelligent flying modes may not be the easiest to use, but they do allow you to get smooth shots that would be near impossible if you were flying manually.
-The Go app is the same as for DJI's other drones, and the 1080p video quality is excellent considering the price, with much less distortion than from a Phantom 2 Vision+.
-If you can't stretch to a Phantom 3 4K, this is superb value for money at £449 from Amazon.
+Plus, the 1080p video quality is excellent considering the price, with much less distortion than from a Phantom 2 Vision+.
+If you can't stretch to a Phantom 3 4K, this is good value for money at £449 from Amazon.

 Read our full Phantom 3 Standard review.

 The R220 is a ready-to-fly FPV racing drone that's well designed and well built.
 It's very fast and manoeuvrable, and comes with an on-board video transmitter: you need only add your own FPV goggles (with appropriate video receiver) to get a first person view while flying.